 - 1.8.A.
 Criteria for continuing evaluation of CGMP elements.
 The following criteria shall be used in evaluating the effectiveness of each element of the Comprehensive Growth Management Plan: - (1) The impact of change indicators for each plan element.
-The policy implications of major changes in distribution or characteristics of population, housing, land uses, natural resources, public facilities, consumer demand/supply, and capital and infrastructure needs is shall be evaluated continuously and shall serve as indicators of changes in public needs.
+The policy implications of major changes in distribution or characteristics of population, housing, land uses, natural resources, public facilities, consumer demand/supply, and capital and infrastructure needs is evaluated continuously and shall serve as indicators of changes in public needs.
 County staff routinely present reports and studies to the County Commission.
 The County shall establish or refine appropriate public policies and strategies as needed to remain responsive to evolving problems and issues reflected by significant shifts in economic, social and physical change indicators. - (2) Scheduling, budgeting and implementation of programmed activities.
-The timely scheduling, budgeting, and implementation of activities identified in the individual elements shall be evidence of the County's effectiveness in executing a systematic program for implementing the adopted goals, objectives and policies that comprise each element of the CGMP.
-In addition to including review results in the EAR.
-County staff shall prepare and submit to the Board of County Commissioners an annual report on which planned activities have been implemented and which have not. - (3) Coordination with the public and private sectors.
+The timely scheduling, budgeting, and implementation of activities identified in the individual elements shall be evidence of the County's effectiveness in executing a systematic program for implementing the adopted goals, objectives and policies that comprise each element of the CGMP. - (3) Coordination with the public and private sectors.
 While continually implementing and evaluating the CGMP's policies and programs, the County shall maintain a system of intergovernmental coordination with the full range of private sector interests concerned with growth management and resource conservation.
-The County Administrator shall be responsible for maintaining this system.

-(4) Effective resolution of growth management and resource conservation problems and issues.
-The effectiveness of the CGMP elements shall be measured by the County's success in accomplishing its goals, objectives and policies consistent with the requirements of this chapter.
+The County Administrator shall be responsible for maintaining this system. - (4) Effective resolution of growth management and resource conservation problems and issues.
+The effectiveness of the CGMP elements shall be measured by the County's success in accomplishing its goals, objectives and policies.